 Let $A$ and $ B$ be $n\times n$ positive definite complex matrices, let $\sigma$ be a matrix mean, and let $f : [0,\infty)\to [0,\infty)$ be a differentiable convex function with $f(0)=0$.
 We prove that

-where $m$ is the smallest among eigenvalues of $A$ and $B$ and $M$ is the largest among eigenvalues of $A$ and $B$.
-If $f$ is differentiable concave, then the reverse inequalities hold.
-We use our result to improve some known subadditivity inequalities involving unitarily invariant norms under some mild conditions.
+where $m$ represents the smallest eigenvalues of $A$ and $B$ and $M$ represents the largest eigenvalues of $A$ and $B$.
+If $f$ is differentiable and concave, then the reverse inequalities hold.
+We use our result to improve some known subadditivity inequalities involving unitarily invariant norms under certain mild conditions.
 In particular, if $f(x)/x$ is increasing, then

 holds for all $A$ and $B$ with $M\leq A+B$.
 Furthermore, we apply our results to explore some related inequalities.
 As an application, we present a generalization of Minkowski's determinant inequality.